-North Carolina general statute G.S.
-14-208.18(a)(3) makes it a felony for registered sex offenders to be "at any place where minors gather for regularly scheduled educational, recreational, or social programs".
+North Carolina General Statute 14-208.18(a)(3) makes it a felony for registered sex offenders to be "at any place where minors gather for regularly scheduled educational, recreational, or social programs".
 Due to the regular presence of minors at the College, registered sex offenders who come on campus are in violation of this statute and subject to criminal charges.